-No matter where we are or what we do for a living, once we’ve changed the clocks for winter daylight saving, hearing the term ‘Black Friday’ gets our blood up.
+No matter where we are or what we do for a living, once we’ve changed the clocks for winter daylight saving, hearing the term ‘Black Friday’ gets our pulse up and running.

-For most of the online world, the notion of Black Friday weekend came out of nowhere some 15 years ago.
-Since then, this gargantuan retail opportunity has continued to grow exponentially to benefit all avenues of business.
+For most of the online world, the notion of Black Friday weekend came out of nowhere, some 15 years ago.
+Since then, this gargantuan retail opportunity has continued to grow exponentially, benefiting all avenues of business.

 Should I Invest Resources in a Black Friday/Cyber Monday Campaign?